Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Elder Brain.md

   "name": "Sever Psychic Link"
 - "desc": "The elder brain makes one Tentacle attack."
   "name": "Tentacle (Costs 2 Actions)"
+"lair_actions":
+- "desc": "On initiative count 20 (losing initiative ties), an elder brain can take\
+    \ one of the following lair actions; the elder brain can't take the same lair\
+    \ action two rounds in a row:"
+  "name": ""
+- "desc": "- Force Wall.
+The elder brain casts [[5.
+Mechanics/Spells/Wall Of Force.md|wall of force]].\
+    \  \n- Psionic Anchor.
+The elder brain targets one creature it can sense within\
+    \ 120 feet of it and anchors it by sheer force of will.
+The target must make a\
+    \ DC 18 Charisma saving throw.
+On a failed save, its speed is reduced to 0, and\
+    \ it can't teleport.
+It can repeat the saving throw at the end of each of its\
+    \ turns, ending the effect on itself on a success.  \n- Psychic Inspiration.\
+    \ The elder brain targets one friendly creature it can sense within 120 feet of\
+    \ it.
+The target has a flash of inspiration and gains advantage on one attack\
+    \ roll, ability check, or saving throw it makes before the end of its next turn.\
+    \  "
+  "name": ""
+"regional_effects":
+- "desc": "The territory within 5 miles of an elder brain is altered by the creature's\
+    \ psionic presence, which creates one or more of the following effects:"
+  "name": ""
+- "desc": "- Paranoia.
+Creatures within 5 miles of an elder brain feel as if they\
+    \ are being followed, even when they're not.  \n- Psychic Whispers.
+Any creature\
+    \ with which the elder brain has formed a psychic link hears faint, incomprehensible\
+    \ whispers in the deepest recesses of its mind.
+This psychic detritus consists\
+    \ of the elder brain's stray thoughts commingled with those of other creatures\
+    \ to which it is linked.  \n- Telepathic Eavesdropping.
+The elder brain can\
+    \ overhear any telepathic conversation within 5 miles of it.
+The creature that\
+    \ initiated the telepathic conversation makes a DC 18 Wisdom saving throw when\
+    \ telepathic contact is first established.
+If the save is successful, the creature\
+    \ is aware that something is eavesdropping.
+The nature of the eavesdropper isn't\
+    \ revealed.  "
+  "name": ""
+- "desc": "If the elder brain dies, these effects immediately end."
+  "name": ""
 "source":
 - "MPMM"
 - "VGM"